mountain-pass/hooked/_CONFIG.md

 ## `env:` (optional)

-Globally defined environment variables, which can be references inside `scripts`.
+Globally defined environment variables, which can be referenced inside `scripts`.

   - `<EnvironmentName>:` - the name of a environment (active when matches the `--env` parameter).
     - `<EnvironmentVariable>:` - the name of an environment variable to set.
 It can have any [Environment Resolver](#environment-variables-and-resolvers) as a value.